-Table 1 Variance Requested and Proponent's Ration nale for Variances Zoning Bylaw Section Reference Variance Requested Proponent's Rationale for Variance 58.3 Cannabis Retail Overlay (CRO) No building or structure may be within 100m of the nearest parcel boundary of a lot in a Community Use Zone, Reduce the distance to 1 5m The application is for the sale of a controlled product, for sale to individuals 19 years of age and older.
+Table 1 Variance Requested and Proponent's Rationale for Variances Zoning Bylaw Section Reference Variance Requested Proponent's Rationale for Variance 58.3 Cannabis Retail Overlay (CRO) No building or structure may be within 100m of the nearest parcel boundary of a lot in a Community Use Zone, Reduce the distance to 1 5m The application is for the sale of a controlled product, for sale to individuals 19 years of age and older.
 This location has been selling controlled retail products since 1985 with no issues 58.3 Cannabis Retail Overlay (CRO) No Building or Structure may be within 100m of the nearest parcel boundary of a youth- centred facility Reduce the distance to 91m A Cannabis retail store operates under the same guidelines as a licenced retail liquor store.
 The operations are controlled by the LCRB and the RCMP.
 Any infraction can close the store indefinitely.
-58.4 Cannabis Retail Overlay (CRO) The front face of a building and any signage may be no less than 50m from a controlled highway Reduce the required distance to 10m This location successfully operated a drive thru liquor retail store from 1985 to 2012.
-There newer was any issues with department of highways.
-Any signage must first be approved by the City of Grand Forks.
-Size and location of signage will be discreet and tasteful.